World reacts to shooting at White House correspondents’ dinner

 India:

-Prime Minister Narendra Modi also expressed relief that Trump, his wife and the vice president are safe.
+Prime Minister Narendra Modi expressed relief that Trump, his wife and the vice president are safe.
 “I extend my best wishes for their continued safety and well-being.
 Violence has no place in a democracy and must be unequivocally condemned,” said Modi.

 Venezuela: